aws-amplify/aws-sdk-ios/README.md

-**This is a developer preview of the AWS SDK for iOS.
-The repository name may change when the SDK goes out of the preview.**

-# Version 2 of the AWS SDK for iOS Developer Preview
+# Version 2 of the AWS SDK for iOS

 [![Version](http://cocoapod-badges.herokuapp.com/v/AWSiOSSDKv2/badge.png)](http://cocoadocs.org/docsets/AWSiOSSDKv2)
 [![Platform](http://cocoapod-badges.herokuapp.com/p/AWSiOSSDKv2/badge.png)](http://cocoadocs.org/docsets/AWSiOSSDKv2)

+**Version 2 of the AWS Mobile SDK for iOS has reached General Availability (GA) and is no longer in Developer Preview.
+Version 1 is deprecated as of September 29, 2014 and will continue to be available until December 31, 2014 in our [aws-sdk-ios-v1](https://github.com/aws/aws-sdk-ios-v1) repository.
+If you are building new apps, we recommend you use Version 2.**

 ## Highlights